 This short video shows how easy it is to add resources to a course Reading List using Leganto.
 The Syllabus Service team will use your syllabus to prepare Reading Lists which faculty and instructors can easily edit at any time.

 How to submit your request(s)

-Submit your syllabus with full citations to email@example.com as either a PDF or a Microsoft Word file.
+Submit your syllabus with full citations by email to the Kelly Library Syllabus Service Team.
+Your document should be either a PDF or a Microsoft Word file.
 In your submission, please include:

 - Course name and code

 - Course start and end dates

 - Number of students enrolled in your course

 Please let us know if you have print access to any of the items on your reading list.
 Sometimes instructors use their own personal copy of a resource or have a library copy in their possession.
 In such cases, the Syllabus Service team may reach out to borrow these materials.

 To ensure we have sufficient time to source materials for your class, please aim to have your syllabi submitted by the following dates: